 drtools-code health

-Where do I start the investigation?
+Where should I start the investigation?

 Description